Law of large numbers: Limitation

 The average of the results obtained from a large number of trials may fail to converge in some cases.
 For instance, the average of n results taken from the Cauchy distribution or some Pareto distributions (α<1) will not converge as n becomes larger; the reason is heavy tails.
 The Cauchy distribution and the Pareto distribution represent two cases: the Cauchy distribution does not have an expectation, whereas the expectation of the Pareto distribution (α<1) is infinite.
 One way to generate the Cauchy-distributed example is where the random numbers equal the tangent of an angle uniformly distributed between −90° and +90°.
 The median is zero, but the expected value does not exist, and indeed the average of n such variables have the same distribution as one such variable.
 It does not converge in probability toward zero (or any other value) as n goes to infinity.

-And if the trials embed a selection bias, typical in human economic/rational behaviour, the law of large numbers does not help in solving the bias.
-Even if the number of trials is increased the selection bias remains.
+If the trials embed a selection bias, typical in human economic/rational behaviour, the law of large numbers does not help in solving the bias, even if the number of trials is increased the selection bias remains.

 History

 The Italian mathematician Gerolamo Cardano (1501–1576) stated without proof that the accuracies of empirical statistics tend to improve with the number of trials.
 This was then formalized as a law of large numbers.
-A special form of the LLN (for a binary random variable) was first proved by Jacob Bernoulli.
+A special form of the law of large numbers (for a binary random variable) was first proved by Jacob Bernoulli.
 It took him over 20 years to develop a sufficiently rigorous mathematical proof which was published in his Ars Conjectandi (The Art of Conjecturing) in 1713.
-He named this his "Golden Theorem" but it became generally known as "Bernoulli's theorem".
+He named this his "golden theorem" but it became generally known as "Bernoulli's theorem".
 This should not be confused with Bernoulli's principle, named after Jacob Bernoulli's nephew Daniel Bernoulli.
 In 1837, S. D. Poisson further described it under the name "la loi des grands nombres" ("the law of large numbers").
 Thereafter, it was known under both names, but the "law of large numbers" is most frequently used.

 After Bernoulli and Poisson published their efforts, other mathematicians also contributed to refinement of the law, including Chebyshev, Markov, Borel, Cantelli, Kolmogorov and Khinchin.
 Markov showed that the law can apply to a random variable that does not have a finite variance under some other weaker assumption, and Khinchin showed in 1929 that if the series consists of independent identically distributed random variables, it suffices that the expected value exists for the weak law of large numbers to be true.
-These further studies have given rise to two prominent forms of the LLN.
+These further studies have given rise to two prominent forms of the law of large numbers.
 One is called the "weak" law and the other the "strong" law, in reference to two different modes of convergence of the cumulative sample means to the expected value; in particular, as explained below, the strong form implies the weak.